Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL03/README.md

 - **Status**:
   - Valid options: `todo`, `doing`, `done`
   - If the input is invalid, an alert will appear and you’ll be asked to re-enter it.
-    -There is a limit set for the number of task that can be added, once reached, user will be alerted that additional tasks cannot be added.
+  - There is a limit set for the number of task that can be added, once reached, user will be alerted that additional tasks cannot be added.

 ### 💻 Console Output (Browsers Dev tools)